Franklin Junior Damon Curry Overcomes Thumb Injury to Turn in All-State Season for the Knights

 Curry, who also plays baseball for the Knights, just began his AAU season.

-Getting a fourth straight D10 titles and farther in the PIAA playoffs is high on his list.
+Getting a fourth straight D10 title and farther in the PIAA playoffs is high on his list.

-“I think as we mature and grow and do all the little things we need it do,” Curry said, “we can play a lot deeper.”
+“I think as we mature and grow and do all the little things we need to do,” Curry said, “we can play a lot deeper.”

 Franklin High School sports coverage on Explore and D9Sports.com is brought to you by Redbank Chevrolet and DuBrook.